lucasjungdeveloper/lucasjungdeveloper/README.md

 # Hi there, I'm Lucas 👋
-## I'm a College Student, Front-End Developer, and a Knowledge Thirsty Person!!
+## I'm a College Student, Front-End Developer, and Knowledge Thirsty Person!!

 - 🌱 I’m currently learning ReactJS
 - 👯 I’m looking to grow by working with other web developers